kiran-sumant/ObsidianKM/Academic/Academic notes/RNA Interference (RNAi).md

-Process by which dsRNA double stranded, induced sequence specific gene silencing by targeting mRNA for degradation.
+Process by which dsRNA double stranded, induced sequence specific gene silencing by targeting mRNA (that do the expressing) for degradation.

-For knockin